 Some items may be Reabsorbed back into the body, if necessary

 2.)
-Antidiuretic hormone – the stimulates water reabsorption
+Antidiuretic hormone – this stimulates water re-absorption

-3.)
-Renin - Actives the “renin-angiotensin system” – this system helps regulate blood pressure and fluid balance.
+– This system helps regulate blood pressure and fluid balance.

 4.)
 Erythropoietin - this stimulates the production of blood cells